 TreXperience supports social projects

 TreXperience is the only Local company that supports local children’s education.
 We support a library with computers and an internet connection in the village of Cachiccata.
-During the Inca Trail, you will be able to visit this project.
+You will be able to visit this project during the Inca Trail.

 Fair treatment to porters

-Inca Trail Porters are the backbone of the whole Inca Trail Tours.
+Inca Trail Porters are the backbone of all Inca Trail Tours.
 We provide homestay in Cusco and Ollantaytambo to our porters who need to travel from distant villages to work on the Inca Trail.

 We provide all necessary equipment such as shoes, knee braces, a full uniform, porter tents, plenty of food, insurance, and constant training during the Trek.